djrollins/djrollins.github.io/_drafts/2016-09-30-sdl-on-windows.md

 What about `WinMain`?
 ---------------------
-Interestingly, if we change the linker target to the 'Windows' subsystem, our program compiles and executes correctly without any modifications to the code.
+If we change the linker target to the 'Windows' subsystem, our program continues to compile and execute correctly without any modifications to the code.
 Taking a look at the call stack once again we see a very similar output to before.
 ```
 >	SDLmain.exe!SDL_main(...)
 Line 3	C
  	SDLmain.exe!main_utf8() Line 126	C